The Origin, Evolution and Functions of the Human Mind

 Religion

-The concepts of “religion” or “transcendental” refer to phenomena beyond the physical world and scientific understanding (which always require verification by reproducible, factual experiments).
-Most religions are connected with moral teaching – even though this is not a necessary connection.
+The concepts of “religion” or “transcendental” refer to phenomena beyond the physical world and scientific understanding (which always require verification by reproducible, factual experiments and measurements, leading to “knowledge”).

 The theme of “Religion” is discussed in detail in the essay “Religion: What Is Religion?
 What Should Religion Be?” to be found on the website “www.schwab-writings.com in the section on “Philosophy/Theology”.
 That essay covers the following aspects of religion: